taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

 As before, the tests for the `SortUnitStructRTL` will fail.
 You can just copy over your implementation of the `MinMaxUnit` from when you completed the Verilog tutorial.
-If you have not completed the PyMTL tutorial then you might want to go back and do that now.
+If you have not completed the PyMTL3 tutorial then you might want to go back and do that now.
 Basically the `MinMaxUnit` should look like this: